 Fluoride: Fluoride in small amounts has been found to be a beneficial additive to drinking water that aids in the prevention of tooth decay.
 It is most beneficial when administered to very young children and many dentists prescribe fluoride drops for their patients.
-In 2012, fluoride was added to the drinking water in several Fresno County districts that lay within the City of Fresno service area.
+Fluoride is added to the drinking water in several Fresno County districts that lay within the City of Fresno service area.
 The fluoride levels in the treated water are maintained within a range of 700 to 1,300 ug/L or ppb, as required by Department regulations.
 Children living in these districts should avoid taking fluoride drops.
 While all of the fluoridated districts exist north of Shaw Ave., not all districts north of Shaw Ave. are fluoridated.
-If you are unsure as to whether you received fluoride in your tap water, please contact the water division or your dentist.
-Additional information is available at the Department of Public Health's fluoridation website, where you may obtain more information about fluoridation, oral health, and current issues. www.cdph.ca.gov/certlic/drinkingwater/Pages/ Fluoridation.aspx.
-Special Notice: Effective June 1st 2013, the addition of fluoride to drinking water was discontinued in all water provided by the City of Fresno.
+If you are unsure as to whether you are receiving fluoride in you tap water, please contact the water division or your dentist.
+Additional information is available at the Public Health Department's fluoridation website, where you may obtain more information about fluoridation, oral health, and current issues www.cdph.ca.gov/certlic/drinkingwater/Pages/ Fluoridation.aspx.